• Skip to main content

 Instructions

-4. Place cookies next to each other on a baking sheet (no need to grease the baking sheet since dough already has oil).
+5. Place the cookies next to each other on a baking sheet.
+(No need to grease the sheet as the dough contains oil.)

 Did you make this recipe?